interledger/web-monetization-projects/README.md

 This repository is managed using lerna, yarn and typescript project references, with some custom code to generate consistent package.json/tsconfig.build.json/etc and src/test folder structure.
-See the [coil-monorepo-upkeep](packages/coil-monorepo-upkeep) folder for details
+See the [coil-monorepo-upkeep](packages/coil-monorepo-upkeep) folder for details.

 ## Development workflow